-Not only are children who are out of school not preparing for their futures, they are also at greater risk of exploitation.
+Not only are children who are out of school not preparing for their futures, but they are also at greater risk of exploitation.
 To protect them, we provide education-and-protection-focused programmes for children who cannot attend school due to conflict or displacement.

-We’re working to improve the quality of education by: supporting policy change, improving the training teachers receive and helping children and their communities address gender-based barriers.
+We’re working to improve the quality of education by supporting policy change, improving the training teachers receive and helping children and their communities address gender-based barriers.
 Despite our efforts, thousands still don’t have access to quality education.
 The following statistics paint a compelling picture:

 - There is a major disparity between the primary school enrollment rates for grade 1 and grade 7, which points to the low survival rate for children in the education system in Uganda at only 49%.

 - Only 40% of children are able to read at P3 and write at P6.

 - Only 10% of children in Uganda are enrolled for Early Childhood Development

 - 68% of children old enough to have finished primary school don’t have skills they need to survive in life